113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 The {{site.data.keyword.cloud_notm}} command-line interface (CLI) provides a set of commands that are grouped by namespace for users to interact with {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

-{{site.data.keyword.cloud_notm}} command-line client bundles a Cloud Foundry command-line client in its installation.
-If you have your own Cloud Foundry CLI installed, don't use both {{site.data.keyword.cloud_notm}} CLI commands and Cloud Foundry CLI commands of your own installation in the same context.
-Instead, use `ibmcloud cf [command]` if you want to use the Cloud Foundry CLI to manage Cloud Foundry resources in {{site.data.keyword.cloud_notm}} CLI context.
-The `ibmcloud cf api/login/logout/target` command isn't allowed, and you must use `ibmcloud api/login/logout/target` instead.

-As of May 2018, the {{site.data.keyword.cloud_notm}} CLI commands changed from `bluemix` and `bx` to `ibmcloud`.
-However, you can still use the `bluemix` and `bx` CLI commands until they're removed later.
-{: tip}

 The following lists detailed commands that are supported by the {{site.data.keyword.cloud_notm}} CLI, including their names, arguments, options, prerequisites, descriptions, and examples.

 ## Global prerequisites